No booking fees on the app

 Edinburgh to Liverpool train travel guide

-Taking the train from Edinburgh to Liverpool is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Edinburgh, you can arrive at Liverpool in just 3h 27m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from Edinburgh to Liverpool is efficient and offers a scenic and comfortable experience.
+With frequent departures from Edinburgh, you can reach Liverpool in just 3h 27m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking